Joword/HarborDemo/README.md

 if the last note is **permission denied**, to improve your OS privileges.
 ## 4. How to start Harbor on boot?
 To find the path about /lib/systemd/system, figure out by systemctl
-1. torch a file, named **harbor.service**
+a. torch a file, named **harbor.service**
-2. edit the following code in the harbor.service
+b. edit the following code in the harbor.service
 ```
 [Unit]
 Decription=Harbor app